 Santa Ana Star Mobile Sports Betting

-As of 2019, there is no mobile or online sports betting option via Santa Ana Star’s sportsbook.
+There is no mobile or online sports betting option via Santa Ana Star’s sportsbook.
 Based on research and discussion with sportsbook employees, it does not appear that the launch of a mobile device is imminent.

 As a whole, the bottom line when it comes to sports betting at Santa Ana Star is convenience.
 If you live in the area and do not want to use an offshore sportsbook or a bookie, you now have the option to physically go to the casino and place a wager.